Comdex/das-verify-bot/README.md

 # Usage

-1. Fill in your configuration parameters in config.json.
+1. Fill in your configuration parameters in config.json.example and rename to config.json
 2. npm install -g pm2
 3. sh start.sh